Spin-0 bosons near rotating stars

-Then an analysis for higher powers of $j_1$ have been performed considering the Klein-Gordon equation in the Berti metric, eq. (\ref{full-berti-metric}), and solving it by the method presented in \cite{elizalde_1987}.
-We presented the calculations up to $a_3$ in eq. (\ref{F-def}), and the numerical calculations have shown that for bosons with relativistic energies the solutions converge easily and the effect of the rotation of the stars is very small.
+Then an analysis for higher powers of $j_1$ has been performed considering the Klein-Gordon equation in the Berti metric, eq. (\ref{full-berti-metric}) and solving it by the method presented in \cite{elizalde_1987}.
+We presented the calculations up to $a_3$ in eq. (\ref{F-def}), and the numerical calculations have shown that for bosons with relativistic energies, the solutions converge easily and the effect of the rotation of the stars is very small.
 Among the considered physical systems, the contribution of the terms depending on $j_1$ is more important for the neutron stars.
 For lower values of the energies ($v_p\sim v_R$) this effect increases and more terms are needed in the solution.
-So, from the results we can observe that an important aspect of this effect is that it increases as the rotation velocity of the star increases relatively to the velocity of the test particle.
-For these reasons, for stars this effect must always be small as far as $v_R$ cannot reach high values and we expect that near black holes or galaxies it becomes more important.
-This kind of behavior is similar to the pions and to the Higgs bosons, that is for light or heavy bosons.
+So, from the results we can observe that an important aspect of this effect is that it increases as the rotation velocity of the star increases relative to the velocity of the test particle.
+Because of this, for stars, this effect must always be small due to the fact that $v_R$ cannot reach high values.
+We expect that, near black holes or galaxies, this effect becomes more important.
+This kind of behavior is similar both for pions and Higgs bosons, that is, for light and heavy bosons.